fleetdm/fleet/docs/Configuration/configuration-files/README.md

 **Applies only to Fleet Premium**.

-The following options allow configuring OS updates for macOS hosts.
+The following options allow configuring OS updates for Windows hosts.

 ##### mdm.windows_updates.deadline